 Giving your assurance to the publisher that your work is original work of art and not plagiarized

 As a book illustrator you will be asked to guarantee your work against plagiarism or that your work is not already sold to another publisher.
 Even the rights of any illustrations and materials that you did not create are held by the publisher.
-You will end up paying legal fees during any period of time in case there is a lawsuit against your publisher.
+You will end up paying legal fees during any period of time if there is a lawsuit against your publisher.
 This is something to worry about for the illustrator.
-So make sure that the clause in the contract is only limited to your work and not pay for something that is not your fault.
+So, make sure that the clause in the contract is only limited to your work and do not pay for something that is not your fault.

 Editing and proofreading the illustrated book

-The publisher has the right to make revision in the book but it will only be possible with the permission of the illustrator.
+The publisher has the right to make revisions in the book but it will only be possible with the permission of the illustrator.
 The illustrator should make the desired revisions to check for any inconsistencies and errors.
-At the final stage of production the publishing house will allow the illustrator to make any changes if required and he will have to pay about 10-20 per cent charges if the proofing has been completed, this is in the case of a rewrite.
-But if there are errors because of the publishers fault then the illustrator cannot be made accountable for them.
+At the final stage of production, the publishing house will allow the illustrator to make any changes if required and he will have to pay about 10-20 per cent charges if the proof has been completed, this is in the case of a rewrite.
+But if there are errors because of the publisher's fault then the illustrator cannot be made accountable for them.